Furnace, Argyll: Quarry

 The quarry, opened in 1841 during the term of the Powdermills and still in operation today.
 It supplied cobbles for the streets of Glasgow and was the biggest employer in the area.
 Over 200 men then cut the pink granite by hand.
 The quarry, which now produces crushed stone and concrete in volume, is now fully mechanised, and employs 3-4 men.

 Economy

 A significant source of work is fish farming, which employs eight people at the Furnace Hatchery.

 Of seven local shops a single one remains, along with The Furnace Inn and a post office.

 To the north of Furnace and south of Eredine is the Eredine Wind energy farm development.

 Education

 There is a primary school in the village.
 The school had a roll of 40 in the 1930s, now has 24 pupils.

 Community

 The village has a health centre and a visiting dentist, a sports pitch, and a children's play park.

 The Leacainn Walk, a 6-mile circular walk from the village following some of the old drover’s roads, crosses the River Leacainn and passes many local landmarks.
-The villagers created the walk as a millennium project.
+The villagers created the walk as millennium project.